udacity/cd12354-build-ci-cd-pipelines-monitoring-and-logging-exercises/README.md

 6. Create your public repository and push the initial changes (it needs to be public to allow Github Actions to run for free):
    1. `gh repo create udacity-build-cicd-lessons --source=. --public --push`

-Going forward, as you work on the lessons, you won't need to do create or initialize the repo again.
-You'll just need to make changes to your workflows in the `github/workflows` folder, and perform `git add .` and `git push` commands to make the files available in your repository and view your actions in the Github Actions interface.
+Going forward, as you work on the lessons, you won't need to create or initialize the repo again.
+You'll just need to make changes to your workflows in the `.github/workflows` folder, and perform `git add .` and `git push` commands to make the files available in your repository and view your actions in the Github Actions interface.

 ## Dependencies